analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 Custom directives
 =================

-Custom Sphinx directives to allow better formatting, and extra features, such as videos and shell code snippets.
+Doctools custom Sphinx directives allow better formatting, and add extra features, such as videos and shell code snippets.

+Below, every added directive is explained with examples.

 Container
 ~~~~~~~~~